zhilin963/androidproject/README.md

 # Guess Who I Am
-Android Login And Registration System with SQLite Database.
+Android login and registration system with SQLite database.

 <a name="desc"></a>
 ## 1.Description